UPcload/FitAnalytics-WebWidget-iOS/README.md

 **`- (void)open`**

 Show the actual widget.
 It may trigger loading additional resources over network, and will show the widget only after all assets have been loaded.
-When the opening has finished the **WebWidgetDidOpen** callback will be called on the callback handler.
+When the opening is finished, the **WebWidgetDidOpen** callback will be called on the callback handler.

 ```objc
 [self.widget open];